It’s 2021: Welcome to the Thunderdome and Get Ready to Fight

 And, of course, there are the radical policies that the (potentially) incoming Biden Administration appears intent on pursuing.
 His campaign pledges included an erasure of student debt, new gun control policies that would infringe upon our right to keep and bear arms, and dramatically higher federal income taxes.
 Additionally, Biden’s stance on immigration changes by the day, making it hard to determine what battles that issue will lead to.

 So we’ll see if Republicans retain any sort of federal power.
 I doubt it.
 Whatever the case, we need to be ready to fight for what we believe in on a personal level.
-We know voter fraud was a major issue; why not say so?
+We know voter fraud was a concern; why not say so?
 We know Biden’s tax plans would wreck the economy; that also needs to be screamed from the hilltop.
 Gun control is unconstitutional; demand that your right to keep and bear arms remains protected.
 When any other issue arises, don’t be afraid to state your opinions and fight for justice and liberty.

 For far too long conservatives have been the “silent majority.”
 We have strong beliefs that are almost always the correct ones, but we are afraid to state those beliefs in public because we shy away from contentious arguments and public controversy.